jean-zay-users/jean-zay-doc/access-procedure.md

 1. Create an [EDARI account](https://www.edari.fr/user/register) (simple
    personal details).
 See [this](#edari-account-administrative-account) for all the details about this step.
+WARNING: PhD students should select the option "Membre non permanent sauf doctorant, post-doctorant et étudiant en stage de master 2"
 2. Fill a form about your project (**"Déclaration de dossier"**).
 Hardest part is to figure out who your "Directeur de la structure de recherche" is and to have the form signed by him/her.
 You also need to write a few lines about